UKGovernmentBEIS/inspect_ai/tools.html.md

 ## Web Browser

-The web browser tools provids models with the ability to browse the web using a headless Chromium browser.
+The web browser tools provides models with the ability to browse the web using a headless Chromium browser.
 Navigation, history, and mouse/keyboard interactions are all supported.